OpenDataology/website/content/en/docs/external-add-ons/serving/seldon.md

 Seldon Core also provides [language specific model wrappers](https://docs.seldon.io/projects/seldon-core/en/latest/wrappers/language_wrappers.html) to wrap your inference code for it to run in Seldon Core.

-## Kubeflow specifics
+## OpenDataology specifics

- * A namespace label set as `serving.kubeflow.org/inferenceservice=enabled`
+ * A namespace label set as `serving.OpenDataology.org/inferenceservice=enabled`

 The following example applies the label `seldon` to the namespace for serving:

 ```
 kubectl create namespace seldon
-kubectl label namespace seldon serving.kubeflow.org/inferenceservice=enabled
+kubectl label namespace seldon serving.OpenDataology.org/inferenceservice=enabled
 ```

 ### Istio Gateway

-By default Seldon will use the `kubeflow-gateway` in the kubeflow namespace.
-If you wish to change to a separate Gateway you would need to update the Kubeflow Seldon kustomize by changing the environment variable ISTIO_GATEWAY in the seldon-manager Deployment.
+By default Seldon will use the `OpenDataology-gateway` in the OpenDataology namespace.
+If you wish to change to a separate Gateway you would need to update the OpenDataology Seldon kustomize by changing the environment variable ISTIO_GATEWAY in the seldon-manager Deployment.

-#### Kubeflow 1.0.0, 1.0.1, 1.0.2
+#### OpenDataology 1.0.0, 1.0.1, 1.0.2

-For the above versions you would need to create an Istio Gateway in the namespace you want to run inference called kubeflow-gateway.
+For the above versions you would need to create an Istio Gateway in the namespace you want to run inference called OpenDataology-gateway.
 For example, for a namespace `seldon`:

 ```
 cat <<EOF | kubectl create -n seldon -f -
 apiVersion: networking.istio.io/v1alpha3
 kind: Gateway
 metadata:
-  name: kubeflow-gateway
+  name: OpenDataology-gateway
 spec:
   selector:
     istio: ingressgateway